luhrts/monitoring/monitoring_monitors_system/README.md

 ## Ping-monitor

-The ping-monitorr is a pure python ping implementation using raw socket **Monitored Values:**
+The ping-monitorr is a pure python ping implementation using raw socket.

+**Monitored Values:**

 None